AztecProtocol/aztec-packages/yellow-paper/docs/contracts/index.md

 ### Availability Oracle
-The state transitioner should be connected to a oracle which addresses the availability condition.
+The state transitioner should be connected to an oracle which addresses the availability condition.

-For the case of a rollup, this "oracle" will be deriving the `TxsHash` from calldata and blobs, while it for a validium should be connected to a bridge that it can use to verify that the data is available on the other chain.
+For the case of a rollup, this "oracle" will be deriving the `TxsHash` from calldata and blobs.
+For a validium it should be connected to a bridge that it can use to verify that the data is available on the other chain.

-For a generic DA that publishes data commitments to Ethereum, the oracle could be a snark proof that open the data commitment from the bridge and computes the `TxsHash` from it.
+For a generic DA that publishes data commitments to Ethereum, the oracle could be a snark proof that opens the data commitment from the bridge and computes the `TxsHash` from it.

 By having the availability oracle be independent from state progression we can even do multi-transaction blocks, e.g., use multiple transactions or commitments from other DA layers to construct the `TxsHash` for a large block.